RuffMalte/KoreanMaster/README.md

    - Obtain `GoogleService-Info.plist` for Firebase:
      - Contact the developer to obtain the file, or
      - Create your own Firebase project and download the file.
-   - Add `GoogleService-Info.plist` to the app's root directory.
+   - Add `GoogleService-Info.plist` to the target App.

 3. **Build and Run:**
    - Open the project in Xcode.